 The full blog post, “Elon Musk’s Patent Decision Reflects Three Strategic Truths,” is available on the Harvard Business Review Blog Network.
 Paul Nunes, global managing director of research at the Accenture Institute for High Performance, and Joshua Bellin, research fellow for the Institute, co-authored the post.

-Other Strategy & Innovation articles by Accenture Institute for High Performance researchers
+• Other Society, Business & Government articles by Accenture Institute for High Performance researchers